sean-niemann/RSC-Single-Player/README.md

 # RSC-Single-Player
 RSC Single Player is a one player RuneScape Classic clone.
 You do not need any sort of internet connection what-so-ever to play.
+The cliet handles itself entirely and does rely on a server.

 # Requirements
 * Java 8 or newer